Marine Protected Areas

 Nonprofit Organizations Working on MPAs

-Sea Shepherd Conservation Society (Washington, D.C., U.S.)
+Sea Shepherd Conservation Society (Washington, D.C., U.S.) protects and conserves the world’s oceans and marine wildlife.

 Government Agencies Conducting Research on Oceans